pucsp-jogosdigitais/tcc2016-drawing-codes/README.md

 3-No GitEye clique em "Clone a git repository" depois "clone URI" e cole o link.

-4-Seleciona a destino para a pasta, VOCE ABRIRAO O PROJETO POR LA!!!
+4-Seleciona a destino para a pasta, VOCES ABRIRAO O PROJETO POR LA!!!

 5-Wait for it..